 Vaccines that are administered under the NIP are recorded on the Australian Immunisation Register (AIR).

-If a child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up schedule, the AIR records the child as being ‘not up to date’.
+Unless the child has an approved exemption, if a child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up service, then the AIR records the child as being ‘not up to date’.

 For most children, an approved immunisation record will be an 'immunisation history statement', which is downloaded from the Australian Immunisation Register (AIR).

-The immunisation history statement is an official record of immunisations given to a child, and it will also indicate if a child has any approved exemptions.
+The immunisation history statement is an official record of immunisations given to a child, and it will also indicate if a child has any approved exemption.

 In very rare circumstances, a certificate from the Chief Public Health Officer or a document approved by the Chief Public Health Officer may be accepted.

 A letter from a GP, an overseas immunisation record or the South Australian Child Health and Development Record (the “Blue Book”) are not considered approved immunisation records.

 A child is registered for a catch-up schedule on the Australian Immunisation Register (AIR) when they have missed some vaccines as per the National Immunisation Program (NIP) schedule.

 If the child’s immunisation history statement indicates the child is on a catch-up schedule the child is eligible to attend the service.

 A child can only be registered as being on an approved catch-up once.